pulumi/examples/aws-ts-eks/README.md

 also need to set up the Helm client:

 1. [Install the Helm client binaries](https://docs.helm.sh/using_helm/#installing-helm)
-2. Initialize the Helm client:
+2. If you are using Helm v2, initialize the Helm client:

     ```bash
     $ helm init --client-only